 We Buy Anything: You can find players willing to buy almost anything.
 Many low end modules are bought solely for mineral value when reprocessed.
 The reprocessing plant itself will reprocess just about any ship/module and give you the minerals in return for taking a percentage unless you have good enough standing with the station owners. they will reprocess anything except non-metallic items really.

-), is not so much a global currency as it is a global exchange currency.
-Planetary economies and sometimes individual planetary nations almost all have their own currencies, ISK was merely setup as an exchange medium to manage the obscene amounts of money being used at the inter-stellar level - the popular saying goes you can retire comfortably planet-side basically anywhere in the cluster on single digit amounts of the stuff.
+We Will Spend Credits in the Future: The currency, known as ISK (Inter-Stellar Kreditsnote which just happens to be the currency code for the Icelandic króna), is not so much a global currency as it is a global exchange currency.
+Planetary economies and sometimes individual planetary nations almost all have their own currencies, ISK was merely setup as an exchange medium to manage the obscene amounts of money being used at the inter-stellar level - the popular saying goes you can retire comfortably planet-side basically anywhere in the cluster on single digit amounts of the stuff* The realities of the economy make this highly suspect — a single machine gun bullet made of ordinary lead (albeit one designed and built for ship-to-ship space combat) normally costs several ISK.
 And despite that, the economy is such that the de-facto unit of currency is in millions of isk.
 Ask someone for a price, and they say '50', they mean 50 MILLION isk.
 Guess the Casual Interstellar Travel isn't all that casual...

 The mysterious superweapon Jamyl Sarum deployed on the Minmatar fleet over Mekhios from her battleship, wiping it out completely and forcing the other two Minmatar fleets to retreat.
 The nature of the weapon is top secret: it is a reverse-engineered Terran device.